-Introducing the new Virtual Chinese Herbal Medicine Diploma by Phoenix Academy, accredited by the Federation of Traditional Chinese Medicine Practitioners (FTCMP)
+Virtual Chinese Herbal Medicine Diploma by Phoenix Academy, accredited by the Federation of Traditional Chinese Medicine Practitioners (FTCMP)

 How the course works:

-- 10 modules will be taught over 20 three hour sessions
+- 10 modules will be taught over 20 three-hour sessions

 - The course will be taught via Zoom on fortnightly Sunday evenings: 6pm – 9pm

 - Dr Zan Yu Chen will teach commonly used herbs and formulas to ensure students understand which herbs are used, but more importantly, why they are used to ensure a deeper understanding of Chinese herbal medicine

 Chinese herbal medicine: why now?

 In March 2020, physical appointments and treatments stopped due to the outbreak of COVID-19.
 This affected thousands of practitioners who relied on face-to-face treatment, causing many practitioners to stop treatments altogether.
-However, those practitioners who are trained in herbal medicine were able to continue practising using online and remote diagnosis.
+However, those practitioners who are trained in herbal medicine were able to continue practising using online and remote diagnoses.
 This added skill allowed herbalists to have a steady income and ensured patients were still able to receive treatment.

 By learning Chinese herbal medicine, you are setting yourself apart from other practitioners.
 You are able to broaden your knowledge and further skillset, which allows you to treat more patients and have other avenues of income.